This page will help you find a hotel in Athens

 even in winter, so book early).
 If you need even more reasons to stay here they have free internet from computers in the lounge and free wireless internet throughout the hotel so you can use your laptop to get your e-mail and if you are booking as you go you can book the rest of your trip from here.
 There are safes in every room too so you don't have to carry your valuables around.

 The Attalos fills up quickly so if you know that this is where you want to stay you should book it.
-You won't find cheaper rates for this hotel than what they offer on this secure booking page and you get a furthur 10% discount because you booked through my Athens Survival Guide.
-See
+You won't find cheaper rates for this hotel than what they offer on this secure booking page.
+For more photos and information see the Hotel Attalos web page

 renovated neo-classical building in